HanielU/HanielU/README.md

 ## Hey there, Haniel Here!

-I'm currently a student in Software Engineering, a [builder][isfullstackreal] focused on creating user-friendly experiences  for the web.
+I'm a Software Engineer and a [builder][isfullstackreal] focused on creating user-friendly experiences  for the web.
 Feel free to hit me up on discord [@hypersonic.dev#6008](https://discord.com/users/521690392983371776)

 ### Languages I work with (LTR: Most Used to Least Used)